studywysc/studywysc.github.io/upstream/_about/legal/privacy.md

 When you use Wysc Docs, there may be an option for you to toggle Light Mode.
 Toggling Light Mode places a cookie in your browser that allows us to remember your theme choice.
 This information is not collected or personally identifiable, and happens locally.

-The only times we’ll ever share your info is:
+The only times we’ll ever actively share your info is:

 - To provide products or services you've requested, with your permission.
 - To process information that will generate statistics.